9 Ways the Before Trilogy Plays With Time

 Time tickles the senses of almost every filmmaker.
 Think about it yourself, innumerable characters in movies are either running out of time or travelling time or commemorating the past or preparing for the future or unravelling history.
 But there are some movies where time is silent but way too strong.
 It is effortlessly visible, kept untouched and yet is wonderfully choreographed.

-But it is The Before Trilogy that stands monumental when it comes to romanticising time.
+But it is The Before Trilogy that stands monumental when it comes to romanticizing time.
 Linklater kept this one real.
-It teases every time you watch it as the moments captured seem so untouched and realistically vulnerable.
+It teases you every time you watch it as the moments captured seem so untouched and realistically vulnerable.
 Apart from the stellar performance by Ethan Hawke and Julie Delpy, it is the entire narrative and its relationship with time that keeps this trilogy unshaken.
 Once you begin to dissect the film, it will surprise you how Linklater has harmonized time to make this masterpiece.
 Here are 9 ways the Before Trilogy plays with time:

 1. The Story

 Let us accept that we cannot forget the obvious- the Before trilogy talks about relationships over time.
 It shows all its hues, the magic underneath and the tribulations.
-The complicated and equally strong Jesse and Celine bring about the unavoidable in relationships- how love blooms like the sunrise and how it criss-crosses with individuality, imperfections, priorities and vulnerability as it proceeds from the sunset to the midnight.
+The complicated and equally strong Jesse and Celine bring about the unavoidable in relationships- how love blooms like the sunrise and how it criss-crosses with individuality, imperfections, priorities, and vulnerability as it proceeds from the sunset to the midnight.

 2. Titles